 Of course, I think the emptiness comes from being here before high season.
 This past week in the Capitol Reef area has been filled with fantastically long days of off-road driving.
 Unlike Bryce Canyon which had an orientation suited for sunrise, this area is better served in the late afternoon and sunsets – yay sleep!

 We did the Waterfold Pocket in the southern part of the park eventually meeting up to the point on the Burr Trail we stopped at last week when we drove in this area from Bryce Canyon on Highway 12.

 Then we did the Cathedral Valley in the northern part of Capitol Reef which is my favorite part.
 It takes six hours to drive the whole thing, but the sites will take your breathe away.

 To take a break we visited the Goblin Valley State Park.
 If there are weird rock formations anywhere in the world, Mr. Misadventures is on it.
 We hiked among these fun strange goblins for a couple of hours.

-For the entirety of the week we’ve had little to no wifi and no cell service.
+For the entirety of the week, we’ve had little to no wifi and no cell service.
 I get it.
-We are out in nature, in the back-country and we should be on digital detox.
-That works for me when I am out and about, but when I am back at the RV there is sh@t to do and I need internet!
+We are out in nature, in the back-country and we should be on a digital detox.
+That works for me when I am out and about, but when I am back at the RV there is [email protected] to do and I need internet!

 But I am surprised at how much writing I get done without all the distractions of the internet.
 While Mr. Misadventures is climbing up a hill or down some rocks scouting or setting up a shot I can craft whole blog posts, notes, emails to people all in my iPhone notepad!